madetech/blog/posts/vim_considered_harmful.md

 No I don't use Emacs and no, I don't hate Vim.

-This title is purposefully meant to envoke some emotions in order to convey what I think is an important message.
+This title is purposefully crafted to invoke some sort of emotion in order to convey what I think is an important message.

-I've been using vim for around 7 years, and I still use it now.
+I've been using Vim for around 7 years, and I still use it now.

-The title of this post may be on the click baity side but I believe that it's still 100% accurate.

-Vim can be harmful in certain situations.
+It's true, Vim can be harmful in certain situations.

 There is no denying that Vim is a powertool, and as with any power tool, they command respect.

 You can use a chainsaw to cut down a tree but if the only thing you are used to is a manual saw, you will probably try cut down the tree without activating the blade.
+While you may feel like you are being innovative, the fact is that you are wasting your time.

-## I fell in love with the act of creating code
+## I weirdly fell in love with the process of creating code

 When I was studying, some of my first programming was done in Actionscript on Windows PC's.